 Yes, you read right.
 Except and unless you are certain about the optimal level of the battery as well as its strength, first subject it to a parallel individual charging for the required number of hours before combining it to charge in series.
 It is only after reassuring yourself that the batteries are well charged, in the parallel method, that you may then wire to activate a fully series charging method.

 Finally, it is important to be friendly with your voltmeter.
-It is only with voltmeter that you can be certain about the voltage level of your battery.
+It is only with a voltmeter that you can be certain about the voltage level of your battery.
 That is why it is important to carry out routine maintenance, using your voltmeter, to be sure which of your batteries needs to be replaced due to battery inefficiency.
-In case you notice a difference, but the difference isn't so huge, then there is a remedy.
+In case you notice a difference, but the difference isn’t so huge, then there is a remedy.

 The remedy is quite easy.
 Try to firstly get the two batteries optimized by charging in series, then you will need to take off the deficient battery.
 You will then need to charge the deficient 12v battery with a 12V charger, independently.
 This will give it the reviving jerk it needs to level up with the quite functional battery.

-Learning how to charge two 12volt batteries in series is so much fun if you know what to do.
+Learning how to charge two 12volt batteries in a series is so much fun if you know what to do.
 However, you need to get it right if you do not want to keep damaging and replacing your 12volt batteries more usual than desirable.
 It is a simple process that requires that you are friendly with your voltmeter, to know which battery needs replacing or parallel charging.

 We are also sure you now understand that you need to pair batteries of the same brand and amp-hours to enjoy the full advantage of charging batteries in series.
 We wish you a safer and faster-charging experience.